 Council currently provides waste management facilities for all ratepayers in the Shire.
 The rural ratepayers pay a small percentage of what the Narromine, Trangie and Tomingley residential and commercial ratepayers are charged as their contribution to the running expenses of waste facilities.
-It is proposed that rateable rural properties, except for Crown land licences and leases, be charged \$106.00 per annum for this service.
+Rateable rural properties, except for Crown land licences and leases, will be charged \$106.00 per annum for this service.
 Crown land licences and leased properties will be exempt from the waste depot charge if the following conditions are met: